Aeroamerica

-Aeroamerica, Inc. was founded as a US supplemental carrier in 1973.
+Aeroamerica, Inc. was founded as an uncertificated carrier.
 It was headquartered at Seattle Boeing Field, Washington.
 In 1975 the airline established an overseas base at Tegel Airport in what used to be West Berlin prior to German reunification.
 Berlin Tegel was the main operating base from 1975 until 1979.
 Aeroamerica ceased operations in 1982.

 History

+Club International

+Joel Eisenberg, owner of a travel agency, International Travel, founded Club International as a nonprofit corporation under Oregon law in February 1971 as an air travel club.
+The Federal Aviation Administration certificated the club under Part 123 of the Federal Aviation Regulations in May 1971 and Eisenberg acquired the first aircraft, a Boeing 707, from TWA in March 1971, which he leased to the club.
+By the end of 1972, the club had purchased the 707 from Eisenberg and also acquired a DC-7 and Boeing 720.
+The club operated effectively a weekly shuttle between Seattle and Honolulu and Seattle and Anchorage.
+It advertised as having 40,000 members.

+The Civil Aeronautics Board (CAB) ordered Club International shut in September 1974.
+The CAB was the now defunct federal agency that, at the time, tightly regulated almost all US commercial air transportation.
+However, the CAB allowed Club International to operate into the beginning of 1975 to allow its last tours to complete.

+As can be seen from the nearby picture, the aircraft livery of Club International and that of Aeroamerica was essentially identical.

 Formation

 Seattle businessman Arthur Joël Eisenberg was the founder and owner of Aeroamerica, Inc.

 Aeroamerica was incorporated in August 1973.
-On January 9, 1974, the Civil Aeronautics Board (CAB) certificated Aeroamerica as a commercial airline operator.
-This was followed by the Federal Aviation Administration (FAA) transferring Standard Airways's dormant Air Operator Certificate (AOC) to the newly formed airline.

 Start of operations

 Aeroamerica commenced commercial operations in 1974 with six-second-hand Boeing 720 jetliners.
 One of these was sourced from Aer Lingus while the remaining five were all ex-Braniff examples.
 (Aeroamerica's first aircraft had actually been delivered the year before, the same month the company had been incorporated.)

 Aeroamerica's Boeing 720s were configured in a 149-seat, single-class seating arrangement.
 Although Aeroamerica applied similar colour schemes featuring the same basic shapes to most of its aircraft, the actual colour combination differed on each individual plane.

 Aeroamerica's female flight attendants wore "hot pants".